-The mission of the Cortes Island Museum and Archives Society is to:
+The mission of the Cortes Island Museum and Archives Society (CIMAS) is to:

 Collect, preserve and interpret to the broadest public possible, material relevant to the rich natural history, cultural development and evolution of Cortes Island and surrounding region.